PdxCodeGuild/Full-Stack-Day-Class/notes/py-operators-boolean.md

 a and (b or c)  #> True
 ```

-These operators do not modify the behavior of the equals operator.
+These operators do not modify the behavior of other operators!
 If you want to check for multiple kinds of equality, you need multiple equals operators.

 ```py